-We're pleased to report that work is now well-advanced towards developing a new Regional Policy Statement (RPS) to do exactly that.
+As mentioned previously, another way to help advance Northland is to ensure we have the right planning framework in place and work is well-advanced towards developing a new Regional Policy Statement (RPS) to do exactly that.

 The RPS is designed to ensure the region's natural and physical resources (things like its land, water, air, soil, minerals, energy, plants and animals) are sustainably managed, making it one of Northland's most important planning tools.
 It also guides the development of our other plans, as well as district plans prepared by the Whāngārei, Kaipara and Far North District Councils.